travis-ci/docs-travis-ci-com/user/languages/python.md

 {{ site.data.snippets.linux_note }}

 {: .warning}
-> Python builds are not available on the macOS environment.
+> Python builds are not available on the macOS and Windows environments.

 The rest of this guide covers configuring Python projects in Travis CI.
 If you're new to Travis CI please read our [Tutorial](/user/tutorial/) and